katzer/cordova-plugin-local-notifications/plugins/de.appplant.cordova.plugin.local-notification/README.md

 });
 ```

-### Scheduling an immediately triggered local notification
+### Scheduling an immediately-triggered local notification
-The example below shows how to schedule a local notification which will be triggered immediatly.
+The example below shows how to schedule a local notification which will be triggered immediately.

 ```javascript
 window.plugin.notification.local.add({ message: 'Great app!' });
 ```

 ### Schedule a silent local notification
 By default the system sound for local notifications will be used.
-To turn off any sound the *sound* property has to be set to *NULL*.
+To turn off any sound, set the *sound* property to *NULL*.

 ```javascript
 window.plugin.notification.local.add({ sound: null });
 ```

 ### Assign user data to the notification
-If needed local notifications can be scheduled with any user data.
-That data can be accessed on each event listener.
-But cannot be modified later.
+If needed, local notifications can be scheduled with any user data.
+That data can be accessed on each event listener, but cannot be modified later.

 ```javascript
 window.plugin.notification.local.add({